hgcl/clara-le/src/posts/creating-a-ui-library-for-nextjs-with-storybook.md

 /* ... other components CSS */
 ```

 This setup is quite simple and would work.
-In your app, you would only need to import a single CSS file to get all components styles:
+In your app, you need to import a single CSS file to get all components styles:

 ```js
 import "ui-library/index.css";